Planning-Inspectorate/data-model/docs/appeal-s78.md

 `string`

-## numberOfResidences
+## numberOfResidencesNetChange

-Number of residences involved in the appeal
+The net gain in residences of the proposed development

 > Only available in S78 cases

-`numberOfResidences`
+`numberOfResidencesNetChange`

 *   is required